 - Boundaries help prevent further bad behaviors and create a framework for rebuilding trust

 - By communicating and enforcing boundaries, you demonstrate self-worth and establish expectations for a healthier future

 Related Reading: How To Heal After Being Cheated On And Stay Together

 11. Seek professional help

 “Counseling and therapy mean that you’re getting an outside perspective from a professional who sees every side of your situation,” Jui says, “It’s healthy to hear a narrative from someone who’s not too close to you to be able to see things clearly.”
 How to trust someone again after they hurt you is one of the trickiest relationship terrains you’ll ever have to navigate.
 Understand that no matter how much love and effort you pour into it, your relationship will not go back to what it was before.
 But that doesn’t mean it cannot be beautiful and fulfilling.”

-There’s no readymade map for this journey.
-You might have to approach it as you would a whole new relationship with completely new rules and expectations.
-But, as with most relationships, if you choose each other every day and communicate clearly, if you’ve promised to tackle everything that comes your way together, there’s every chance you’ll repair and rebuild your trust all over again.
+So, if you ask us, “Can you fall back in love with someone who hurt you?” or “Is trust recovery possible after duplicity?”, we’d say yes!
+As with most people and relationships, if you choose each other every day and communicate clearly, if you’ve promised to tackle everything that comes your way together; there’s every chance you’ll repair and rebuild your trust all over again.

-There’s no one way, or easy method to do this.
+There’s no one way or easy method to do this.
 You have to decide that you want to trust them again, that they are worth the time and effort it’s going to take to open up and be vulnerable again.
 There will be new boundaries to create and new expectations to live up to.
 Don’t be afraid to acknowledge that this is no longer the relationship you once had.
-To trust a liar again, you will need to see them as a person who is capable of hurting you, yet someone you still want to trust.
+To trust a liar again, you will need to see them as a person who is capable of hurting you yet someone you still want to trust.